2018 East Timorese parliamentary election

-Early parliamentary elections were held in East Timor on 12 May 2018 after the National Parliament was dissolved by President Francisco Guterres on 26 January 2018.
+Early parliamentary elections were held in Timor-Leste on 12 May 2018 after the National Parliament was dissolved by President Francisco Guterres on 26 January 2018.

 The Alliance for Change and Progress (AMP), a coalition of three opposition parties, won an absolute majority of 34 of the 65 seats in Parliament.
 Voter turnout was 81 percent, five percentage points higher than the previous year.
 784,286 people were eligible to vote.

 Background

 In the 2017 parliamentary elections there was no clear winner, with the Fretilin party of Mari Alkatiri holding only one more seat than the National Congress for Timorese Reconstruction led by Xanana Gusmão.
 After the Kmanek Haburas Unidade Nasional Timor Oan (KHUNTO) backed out at short notice, Alkatiri formed a minority government with the Democratic Party, which held only 30 of the 65 seats in the National Parliament.
 The opposition parties National Congress for Timorese Reconstruction (CNRT), People's Liberation Party (PLP) and KHUNTO then formed the Alliance for Change and Progress (AMP) in parliament.

 After Alkatiri was unable to push through his budget or the government program against the AMP, the AMP asked President Francisco Guterres to give the coalition the mandate to form a new government.
 Instead, after talks with representatives of all parties and amidst political deadlock, Guterres dissolved Parliament on 26 January 2018 (Presidential Decree No. 5/2018) and called early elections in accordance with the wishes of Fretilin and PD.
 The bypassing of the parliamentary majority by President Guterres was judged by commentators and state scholars as an "attack on democracy".
 He and Alkatiri were accused of "stubbornness" and "arrogance".
 The prime minister would break the law just to be able to stay in power.

-The end of the border dispute between Australia and East Timor came in the period between the dissolution of parliament and the new election.
-Xanana Gusmão, the leader of the CNRT, as East Timor's chief negotiator, had been able to successfully conclude a new treaty on the border in the Timor Sea.
+The end of the border dispute between Australia and Timor-Leste came in the period between the dissolution of parliament and the new election.
+Xanana Gusmão, the leader of the CNRT, as Timor-Leste's chief negotiator, had been able to successfully conclude a new treaty on the border in the Timor Sea.
 On 6 March 2018, he was given a triumphant reception by thousands of East Timorese on his return to Dili.